Philippines Football League: Launch

 The Philippines Football League was officially announced on September 7, 2016, and would be replacing the UFL as the Philippines' top-tier football league.

 At least six teams from all over the Philippines was planned to be part of the PFL, with clubs from the UFL invited to join.
 Clubs were given until December 2016 to formally apply to join the PFL.
 The league competition was slated to begin in either the late March or early April in 2017.

-By April 1, 2017, the PFF confirmed the participation of 8 clubs from - Ilocos United and Stallion Laguna from Luzon; JPV Marikina, Kaya F.C.–Makati (now Kaya F.C.-Iloilo) and FC Meralco Manila (now Loyola F.C.) from Metro Manila; Ceres–Negros (now United City) and Global Cebu (now Global F.C.) from the Visayas; Davao Aguilas from Mindanao.
+By April 1, 2017, the PFF confirmed the participation of 8 clubs from - Ilocos United and Stallion Laguna from Luzon; JPV Marikina, Kaya–Makati (now Kaya–Iloilo) and Meralco Manila (now Loyola) from Metro Manila; Ceres–Negros (now United City) and Global Cebu (now Global FC) from the Visayas; Davao Aguilas from Mindanao.

 The official launching of the PFL happened on April 21, 2017, at the Shangri-La at the Fort in Taguig.
 The program was started by economist and PFL Task Force Chairman, Bernardo Villegas and ended by PFF President Mariano Araneta.